You, or someone you care for, may be able to use our Mobile Emergency Care Service (MECS) to help live independently at home.

 This means you can call for emergency help when you need it - for example, if you have fallen and can't get up.

-When you set off the alarm, it will ring in our control centre, which is open 24 hours a day.
+When you activate the alarm this will put a call through to control hub, which is open 24 hours a day.

 How we can help you in an emergency